yoonsikp/http-airsensor/README.md

 # raspi-airsensor
-Collecting both Temperature/Humidity and Particulate Matter data using the Raspberry Pi
+Collects the following data and exposes it through an HTTP server:
+*Temperature
+*Humidity
+*Particulate Matter

+TBD:
+*Pressure

-## Materials
+## Sensors supported
-Raspberry Pi
-HDC1080
-PMS3003
+*HDC1080
+*PMS3003

+TBD:
+*BME280
+*DHT22
+*BMP180

-The last two sensors can easily be found on Aliexpress
+These sensors can easily be found on Aliexpress (don't forget to choose a seller with e-packet shipping)